 Even if you have a healthy home insurance policy, you still may have to foot the bill for a sizeable deductible.
 No matter how sturdy the structure of your house, it can still sustain all sorts of costly damage you should be prepared for.

 Seasons change, and so do electric bills.
 Where your bill in the Spring might be a simple $75, a Summer electric bill could look closer to $200 or more.

 Depending on the size of your home, your family, or how poorly insulated your home may be, your utility bills will definitely fluctuate.
 So when you make your monthly budget, always keep your utility bill estimates on the steep side.

 Your brother calls you from Austin and asks you to pick him up from the airport.
 The only problem: you live in Longview.

 Maybe you leave your dog behind on a family trip to the Grand Canyon and have to turn around to go find him.

 Both of these make for some seriously expensive unplanned trips.
 Gas may look cheap right now, but it adds up quickly!

 The moment you have a child, your life changes dramatically.
 And so will your financial situation.

 The truth is, kids are expensive!
 If you know children are in your future, it's time you rethought your entire budget and prepared for anything life could throw your way with them in the picture.

 Have a sudden financial emergency?
-Stop by your local Atlas Credit location or apply online now for a quick and easy personal loan.
+Stop by your local Atlas Credit location in Oklahoma or Texas or apply online now for a quick and easy personal loan.
 You have a great shot at being approved on the spot, even if you have bad credit!
 Contact Atlas Credit today to learn more!